A personal memoir by Benjamin Bergery

 In addition to documentary, the MIT Film/Video Section also became a center for early video art in the 1980s, notably in courses I led that mixed MIT engineering students with art students from the Boston Museum School and MIT’s Center for Advanced Visual Studies.
 I built on my previous experiences with the WGBH New Television Workshop, and my mastery of its Paik/Abe analog video synthesizer, to nurture a painterly practice of video effects combining several video images on the screen.

 Future artists who attended courses at MIT Film/Video include Jim Campbell, Luc Courchesne, Pat Hearn, Michael Naimark and Bill Seaman.
-I also contributed video art pieces that earned me some awards and fellowships from the NEA and the Massachusetts Council for the Arts.
-The culmination of my art activity at MIT was Elastic Movies, a poly-linear, interactive art videodisc that I produced with a class I taught, Workshop in Elastic Movie Time.
+I also contributed video art pieces that earned me some awards and fellowships from the National Endowment for the Arts, and the Massachusetts Council for the Arts.
+My final art project at MIT was Elastic Movies, a poly-linear, interactive art videodisc that I produced with a class I taught: Workshop in Elastic Movie Time.

-So these videos can be seen as the intersection of several very different aesthetic approaches: cinéma vérité, video art and the post-punk and new wave music movements, as represented by a mixture of local and British bands performing in Boston clubs.
+So the music videos I made with Jan can be seen as the intersection of several very different aesthetic approaches: cinéma vérité, video art and the post-punk and new wave music movements, as represented by a mixture of local and British bands performing in Boston clubs.

-Other video experiments of that time include the concert video Jan Crocker and I produced of Human Sexual Response (with the help of my friends Jay Heard and Don O’Sullivan at Multivision), and the light-hearted music video I directed with Jan’s rap group, The Fabulous Billy Goons.
+The music videos were also the result of the complementary collaboration I had with my friend Jan Crocker, which was based on mutual respect and a shared experimental aesthetic.
+Other experiments of that time include the professional concert video that Jan and I produced of Human Sexual Response (with the help of my friends Jay Heard and Don O’Sullivan at Multivision), and the light-hearted music video I directed with Jan’s rap group, The Fabulous Billy Goons.

-Video is a technological art form, and the video work here is partly defined by the pioneering innovations of MIT Film/Video Section engineers Mark Abbate and Terry Lockhart, who helped define the mobile systems that allowed us to shoot handheld multi-camera video in dark clubs without any additional lighting.
+Video is a technological art form, and the video work here is partly defined by the pioneering innovations of MIT Film/Video Section engineers Mark Abbate and Terry Lockhart, who helped define the mobile systems that allowed us to shoot handheld multi-camera video in dark clubs without any additional lighting, which would have impossible with any other camera of the time.

-In the late 1970s, MIT Film/Video Section engineer Terry Lockhart began replacing the black and white Vidicon tubes in Sony Portapak AVC-3400 cameras with Newvicon tubes, which could shoot in extremely low-light conditions.
+In the late 1970s, MIT Film/Video Section engineer Terry Lockhart began replacing the black and white Vidicon tubes in Sony Portapak AVC-3400 cameras with Newvicon tubes, which could shoot in extremely low-light conditions, like night clubs.
+Because of their infra-red sensitivy these cameras could see in the dark!

 The music videos were made possible by the involvement of many people at and near the MIT Film/Video Section including: